 COMPLETE THIS FORM TO GET OUR ULTIMATE GUIDE TO 2021 OPEN ENROLLMENT

 Learn more about open enrollment and how it keeps healthcare costs so low, and why health share is becoming such a popular choice for many in our handy guide, “Ultimate Guide To Open Enrollment”.

-In addition to this guide, we’ll put you in contact with open enrollment experts who can guide you with information and pricing from top Christian healthcare providers.
+In addition to this guide, we’ll put you in contact with health care experts who can guide you with information and pricing from top healthcare providers.

 "Frequently Asked Questions" about annual open enrollment.

 Annual Open Enrollment is a period of time each year when individuals and employees can sign up for or change or drop (if your insurance plan is provided by an employer) their health insurance coverage.

 If you don't sign up for health insurance during Open Enrollment, your options are limited until the next Open Enrollment period, unless you experience a qualifying event.

 Enrollment dates vary by state and based on the insurer that oversees the plan.
 Check your state requirements to see your deadline.

 In almost all states, open enrollment will start on November 1 and end on December 15.
 There are 13 fully state-run exchanges that run their own enrollment platforms and have the option to add additional time before or after the regularly scheduled Open Enrollment period.

 There are also three state-run exchanges (California, Colorado, and Washington DC) where Open Enrollment has been permanently extended.
 And Pennsylvania, which has a state-run exchange for the first time.